juicedata/juicefs/docs/en/guide/cache_management.md

 * Disk reliability is crucial to data integrity, if write cache data suffers loss before upload is complete, file data is lost forever.
 Use with caution when data reliability is critical.
 * Write cache data by default is stored in `/var/jfsCache/<UUID>/rawstaging/`, do not delete files under this directory or data will be lost.
-* Write cache size is not limited by `--cache-size`, instead, it will not exceed half of `--free-space-ratio`.
-Considering `--free-space-ratio` is 0.1 by default, if `--writeback` is enabled, write cache will take up at most 0.05% of disk space.
+* Write cache size is controlled by [`--free-space-ratio`](#client-read-cache).
+By default, if the write cache is not enabled, the JuiceFS client uses up to 90% of the disk space of the cache directory (the calculation rule is `(1 - <free-space-ratio>) * 100`).
+After the write cache is enabled, a certain percentage of disk space will be overused.
+The calculation rule is `(1 - (<free-space-ratio> / 2)) * 100`, that is, by default, up to 95% of the disk space of the cache directory will be used.
+* Write cache and read cache share cache disk space, so they affect each other.
+For example, if the write cache takes up too much disk space, the size of the read cache will be limited, and vice versa.
 * If local disk write speed is lower than object storage upload speed, enabling `--writeback` will only result in worse write performance.
 * If the file system of the cache directory raises error, client will fallback and write synchronously to object storage, which is the same behavior as [Read Cache in Client](#client-read-cache).
 * If object storage upload speed is too slow (low bandwidth), local write cache can take forever to upload, meanwhile reads from other nodes will result in timeout error (I/O error).
 See [Connection problems with object storage](../administration/troubleshooting.md#io-error-object-storage).